Jasmine-Bascom/ip-threat-enrichment-xsoar/README.md

 ## Security Note

 This project avoids hardcoded credentials.
 API keys are stored and retrieved using `keyring` for secure local development.
 Inputs for the CLI version are validated using `ipaddress`.

+---

+## Playbooks Overview

+This project includes several YAML-formatted playbooks that simulate how threat enrichment workflows could be automated within Cortex XSOAR:

+- Playbooks/playbookIPEnrichment.yml

+This playbook represents a basic automation sequence for enriching a single IP address.
+It calls the IPThreatEnrichment integration and saves the result.
+Useful for small-scale testing or a manual trigger on specific indicators.

+- Playbooks/playbookBatchIPEnrichment.yml

+Designed for bulk processing, this playbook takes a list of IP addresses and iteratively enriches each one.
+It's suitable for use cases where multiple IOCs (Indicators of Compromise) are ingested at once—e.g., from a SIEM alert or an external feed.

+- Playbooks/playbookMaliciousIPDecision.yml

+This playbook builds on the enrichment logic to include conditional decision-making.
+After enrichment, it evaluates the threat score or threat intelligence returned and performs an action (e.g., escalate, notify, or block) if the IP is deemed malicious.
+This mirrors real-world SOAR decision logic.

+- Local-Simulation/mockPlaybook.yml

+A simplified simulation of a playbook that demonstrates how input validation and enrichment could be chained together in a local test environment.
+This is useful for showcasing the structure and logic of a playbook even outside of XSOAR.